puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

   To fix these warnings, review the logic and consider the case of undef not being the same as an empty string, and that empty strings are true.

-** MIGRATE4_UC_BAREWORD_IS_TYPE (PUP-4125) **:

-  In Puppet 4.x all bare words that start with an upper case letter is a reference to a Type (Data Type such as Integer, String, or Array, or a Resource Type such as File, or User).
-In Puppet 3.x such upper case bare words were considered to be string values, and only when appearing in certain locations would they be interpreted as a reference to a type.
-The migration checker issues a warning for all upper case bare words that are used in comparisons ==, >, <, >=, <=, matches =~ and !~, and when used as case or selector options.

-  To fix these warnings, quote the upper case bare word if a string is intended, (or alter the logic to use the type system in the unlikely event that the .3x. code did something in relation to resource type name processing).

 ** MIGRATE4_EQUALITY_TYPE_MISMATCH (PUP-4126) **: